-This short assignment (at least 500 words, posted on your class website) asks you to analyze a digital A/V text.
+This short assignment (minimum 800 words, posted on your website) asks you to analyze a digital A/V text.
 Your choice of text can go in a number of directions.
 For example, you could focus on something more artistic or experimental, such as the videos we looked at from Basinski and Arcangel (here and here).
 You could look at a mashup, such as the wildfire/Blade Runner video, or a bad lip-reading video.
 You could look at texts that use editing techniques to create a particular effect (see examples here and here).
 You could focus on a text that is only audio or visual, such as a podcast or generative art or memes or something from Instagram, Snapchat, or TikTok.
 Any digital A/V text will likely work for our purposes.

 For our analysis, we want to practice the sort of immersive observation and attention described by Roberts.
 That is, we want to study our A/V texts at length, with patience, to see what we notice about them through extended observation.
 We are aiming to gain insight into how digital A/V texts work, what forms of expression they make available, how they can affect us as viewers and listeners.
 Toward this end, your writing should address some combination of the following prompts and questions:

 - When observing the A/V text, what details do you notice?
 What specific things do you see and hear?
 What is the significance of these details?
 How do they shape your understanding of the text?
 How do they affect your experience of it?
 How do they shape its meaning?